-I’m not a judgey mum.
-I always veer on the side of understanding and compassion when I see another mother having a hard time – like the mum who is melting down with her toddler in Coles.
+I’m not a judgmental mum.
+I always try to veer on the side of understanding and compassion when I see another mother having a hard time – like the mum who is melting down with her toddler in Coles.

 We have all been there.
 She’s not a bad mum.
-She’s just having a bad mum moment/day.
+She’s just having a bad mum moment, or a bad day.

-I really hope then that the other parents at the pub bistro last night were a bit like me.
+I really hope then, that the other parents at the pub bistro we were eating at recently were a bit like me.

 You see, I was the mum who was looking at her phone when her three-year-old broke the ambience of the alfresco eating area with his wails.
 I was the mum who wasn’t paying attention when she should have been, and as a result, her little one hurt himself – and he made damn sure he told everyone about it!

 And today, I am also the mum with guilt, wondering if I should call social services on myself.
 I know, an overreaction but we mums love to beat ourselves up.

 This is what happened.

 We chose somewhere kid-friendly – an outdoor pub bistro with a decent kid’s menu.
 My husband went inside to order, leaving me and our two little loves to find a table under the fairy lights and heaters.

 The place was packed with other holiday goers and I felt happy just being there.
 So happy that I felt compelled to share my joy on Facebook.

 As my boys clambered up onto their chairs and started playing with the salt and pepper shakers, I pulled out my phone.
 Glancing over to them and smiling, I scrolled through the pics, getting lost in our captured moments of holiday bliss, and that’s when it happened.